home-assistant/home-assistant.io/source/_components/sensor.hive.markdown

 - **Hive Motion Sensor**

 The 'hive' sensor component can also expose as a sensor some of the current states of the different Hive devices.
-The following sensors can be added to Home Assistant:
+The following sensors will be added to Home Assistant depending on whether heating and / or hot water climate devices were discovered:
 - **Heating Mode**
 - **Heating Boost**
 - **Heating State**